simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 you must have a credit card or debit card (a pre-paid credit card will not work) to register for the free trial.

+Note that Goggle may debit $1 from your card for validation purposes.
+If the do this it will be refunded immediately.

 ### What you need